rnag/sensible-env-logger/README.md

   when your Windows machine reboots for example, or whenever you open a new terminal window.

-To solve these issues, you can simply use the `sensible_env_logger` crate, which automatically sets up the `RUST_LOG` environment variable with sensible defaults.
+To solve these issues, you can simply use the `sensible_env_logger` crate, which automatically sets up sensible defaults; this involves generating and using a directive string in the same form as the `$RUST_LOG` environment variable.

 Now, the updated code in the `examples/my_example.rs` would look like this: